-With a difference in altitude of 640m, the Mieders Alpine coaster is probably the steepest of its kind in the world.
+With a difference in altitude of 640 m, the Mieders Alpine coaster is one of the steepest of its kind in the world.
 No wonder you can reach speeds of up to 42km/h while navigating your way around 40 bends.

-The Serlesblitz, as it is also called, starts at the Koppeneck mountain station of the Serlesbahnen (the cableway in Mieders in the Stubai Valley) and ends at the valley station.
+The Mieders Alpine coaster track starts at the Koppeneck mountain station of the Serlesbahnen (the cableway in Mieders in the Stubai Valley near Innsbruck) and ends at the valley station.
 The track winds its way through the trees and over the cableway clearing.
 To get to the top, you must either walk or take the cable car.
 Naturally, most people opt for the quicker, easier way.

 Children riding on their own (Mattheus did his first solo ride at 7) sit on a special cushion to make them more secure if they are small in stature.
 Small kids ride in the same car with an adult.
 You can also ask for two cars to be joined, with the more experienced driver sitting in front.
 And of course, everyone must buckle up.

 The worst thing that can happen to you on the Alpine coaster?
 To have a slow coach in front keeping you up when you are pretending you have no brakes.
 For this reason, leave enough room between you and the next person when you start.

 The more you ride, the cheaper it gets.
 The fee structure looks complicated at first, with different discounts applying for families and the holders of the Freizeitticket Tirol and the Stubai Card.
 Children are divided into 4 different age groups, with those under 6 riding for free.